sleekmason/extra-themes/README.md

 ﻿### Extra themes

 ### These are the extra themes that were once in Lilidog but have since been removed.

 There are currently five dark GTK and matching Openbox themes.

 Conanolis - The Anolis theme with contrasted highlights. <-- Personal favorite for work.
-Earth - A theme with zero color throughout.
+Lilidog-Earth - A theme with zero color throughout.
-Drow - Similar to earth, but with a approx. hue 180 in text color for system match.
+Lilidog-Drow - Similar to earth, but with a approx. hue 180 in text color for system match.
-Neon - Dark pink/blue loud theme.
+Lilidog-Neon - Dark pink/blue loud theme.
 Just fun to have.
-Cobalt - A Dark Blue Loud theme.
+Lilidog-Cobalt - A Dark Blue Loud theme.
 Same.

 ### Instructions:
 Download and unzip the 'extra-themes' folder. then, either make a folder for user use